What is Student Right to Know?

 The Student Right to Know and Campus Security Act of 1990 is a public law that requires all post-secondary institutions that participate in student financial assistance programs authorized under Title IV of the Higher Education Act of 1965, as amended (federal student financial aid), to disclose certain information to enrolling or prospective students.
 This information is provided for the purpose of assisting consumers in making comparisons among institutions, and informed decisions about which college is the best option for his or her particular needs and goals.

-The data presented to fulfill this requirement consists of three parts: 1) Graduation and transfer out rates, 2) Retention rates, and 3) Ethnicity and financial status statistics for the student body.
+The data presented to fulfill this requirement consists of graduation and transfer out rates for the student body.
 The Federal government determines the methodology by which these data are calculated.
 “Graduation” means the student has received a degree or certificate from the institution within the three-year period following the fall quarter of first enrollment.
 “Transfer out” means the student transferred to another 4-year or 2-year institution before completing a degree or certificate at this institution.
-“Retention” means the student was still enrolled at the institution one year after initial enrollment (sometimes called “fall-to-fall retention”), or had graduated within the year.
-“Financial status” refers to whether a student has received a Pell grant, a student loan other than an unsubsidized federal loan, or neither.
+“Financial status” refers to whether a student has received a Pell grant.